bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update, was added enum statement
+In the latest update was added enum statement

+`~5000` lines of code

 <div align="center">
     <h1 align="center"> Documentation </h1>